Thermographic Surveys & Thermal Imaging Testing in Peterborough, Milton Keynes, Bedfordshire and Cambridgeshire

 Our engineer using an infra-red camera will take images of your electrical panels.
 This can be done by simply removing the cover or barrier of the electrical distribution equipment, and normally does not require it to be isolated, but we – may need a permit to work from you.

 Electrical components with faults will generate heat; the camera will detect excessive heat in relation to the ambient temperature which will alert the engineer to a potential problem.
 The engineer will be trained to recognise whether the heat is sufficient to warrant further investigation, where upon you will be notified.

-• A thermal image and standard digital image of piece of equipment surveyed
+- A thermal image and a standard digital image of the piece of equipment surveyed.